The Best Exercise Routine To Do At Home

 1. Star Jumps

 It’s really important to warm up before any exercise so that you don’t get injured.
-It’ll make sure that your body is ready for the exercises we’ve laid out below.

 To warm up, do some star jumps for around 30 seconds.
 As you can see, it’s not a long time, but it’s definitely worth it.

 2. Squats Against the Wall

 To do this exercise you’re going to need to lean against a wall.
 It’s not a normal squat where you lower your body and then stand up again.
 This squat is completely different.

 - Support your back against the wall, as if you were sitting on an invisible chair.